opensearch-project/oui/wiki/component-development.md

 React's `forwardRef` should be used to provide access to the component's outermost element.
 We impose two additional requirements when using `forwardRef`:

-1. use `forwardRef` instead of `React.forwardRef`, otherwise [react-docgen-typescript](https://www.npmjs.com/package/react-docgen-typescript) does not understand it and the component's props will not be rendered in our documentation
+1. use `forwardRef` instead of `React.forwardRef`, otherwise [react-docgen-typescript](https://www.npmjs.com/package/react-docgen-typescript) does not understand it
-2. the resulting component must have a `displayName`, this is useful when the component is included in a snapshot or when inspected in devtools.
-There is an eslint rule which checks for this.
+2. the resulting component must have a `displayName`, this is useful when the component is included in a snapshot or when inspected in devtools

 #### Simple forward/pass-through